 This men’s cold water wetsuit from NeoSport is a cold water wetsuit at an amazingly low price.

 The suit is made from 100% premium neoprene for a soft and comfortable fit and is spot taped at stress points for added durability.
 The 7mm thickness on the torso and 5mm thickness in the extremities ensures a warm yet flexible suit.
 Flatlock seams provide a smooth and comfortable fit without chaffing and irritation along with the lycra trimmed arm, neck, and ankle openings.

-This full length wetsuit also features thermally bonded knee pads for abrasion resistance, a fully adjustable collar, and even a handy internal key pocket.
+This full length suit also features thermally bonded knee pads for abrasion resistance, a fully adjustable collar, and even a handy internal key pocket.
 It’s available in 4 colors.

-If you want something with added flexibility for cold temperature water, take a look at this quality wetsuit from Neosport.
+If you want something with added flexibility for cold temperature water, take a look at this quality option from Neosport.